chris-adams-tech/vuln-AD-lab/documentation.md

 </aside>

-Below is the ruleset we used for the environment in the red/blue team village
+Below is the ruleset that was used in this setup.

 ```xml
 <group name="security_event, windows,">